Atlantic Beach Music Festival is back

 - 5:00 p.m. – 6:00 p.m.

-Admission for the event is free and tickets are not required.
+Admission to the event is free and tickets are not required.
 Pets and glass containers are not allowed at the festival.
 Parking is $4 an hour at the circle, with limited spots.

 Free parking and shuttles will be provided at Carteret Community College and Atlantic Beach Town Park.
 The DoubleTree by Hilton is offering paid parking and a shuttle.
 Shuttles will run from 9:30 am to 6:30 pm.